 Spice is nice in Chengdu!
 Travellers visit to see pandas (although I wasn’t sure about the ethics of the Chengdu panda base) but stay for the incredibly spicy hotpots and other delicious foods.
 If you’re not into getting your socks blown off with extreme spice levels, other things to do in Chengdu include browsing the many pagodas, temples and laneways of this Chinese city.

-It is also a gateway to other incredible parts of Sichuan, including nearby Leshan and the Giant Buddha, the great nature spot of Mount Emei and autonomous parts of Tibet.
+It is also a gateway to other incredible parts of Sichuan, including nearby Leshan and the Giant Buddha and Mount Emei.
 Chengdu is very well connected to Shanghai, Beijing and south China by rail links.

 The longest river in Asia and the third largest in the world, the Yangtze is home to some spectacular scenes and an amazing amount of history.
 The river basin drains one fifth of the land area of the entire country; and it stretches from Qinghai in the west to Shanghai in the east.
 Its most famous attractions are the Three River Gorges; you can take a cruise from Chongqing to admire them.
 Chongqing is well connected to most major cities in China by rail.